 Can you drain a hot tub on grass?

 Draining water onto a lawn might damage the grass due to the amount of chlorine (or bromine) in the water.
-Although most people use city fresh water on a lawn and that contains chlorine although not as much as in the hot tub.
+Most people use city fresh water on a lawn that contains chlorine, although not as much as in the hot tub.

 Is hot tub water bad for plants?

-Due to the amount of chlorine (or bromine) in hot tub water then directly watering most plants with it may not be a good idea.
-However, draining the hot tub into an area of the garden where there are fewer plants should not do any harm.
+Due to the amount of chlorine (or bromine) in hot tub water, directly watering most plants with it may not be a good idea.
+However, draining the hot tub into an area of the garden with fewer plants should not do any harm.

 Is hot tub water grey water?